Memorial Park (Royal Oak, Michigan): The Michigan WWII Legacy Memorial

 Memorial Park is the home of the Michigan WWII Legacy Memorial, a "tribute to Michigan's home front and warfront heroes [who] helped win World War II."

 A copy of the statue Unconditional Surrender was displayed in Memorial Park from June to December 2016, to help raise money for the memorial.

 Memorial Park riot

 The 1970 Memorial Park riot was a three-day civil disturbance by alienated white youths that began on August 24, 1970.
 The initial conflict resulted from the police closing Memorial Park, alleging that the park was being used for the sale of illegal drugs.

 Ballpark

-Among the features of Memorial Park is a baseball stadium, in some sources called The Lucky Corner, which is home to the Royal Oak Leprechauns, a collegiate summer baseball team.
-The Leprechauns were members of the Great Lakes Summer Collegiate League from 2021 to 2023 and switched to the Northwoods League in 2024.
+Among the features of Memorial Park is a baseball stadium, in some sources called The Lucky Corner, which has been home to the Royal Oak Leprechauns, a collegiate summer baseball team, since 2021.
+The Leprechauns have played in the Northwoods League since 2024, having been members of the Great Lakes Summer Collegiate League from 2021 to 2023.